 We put the AIRO to the test with three young riders and found that while it was a great fit for two of them, it was too small and less than ideal for our very tall 3-year-old tester.
 So while the AIRO is an amazing little bike, be sure to check out our review below to learn if it is a great option for your little rider.

 Hornit AIRO Balance Bike Overview

 BEST FOR: Beginning, timid riders in 2T – 3T.
-NOT recommended for adventurous or aggressive riders.
+Not ideal for taller kids in 4T+ clothes.

 WEIGHT: 6.4 lbs.

 TURNING LIMITER: No

 - Super lightweight magnesium frame

 - Handle in the frame for easy carrying by adults